-(A) A medical marijuana cultivation site existing as of September 27, 2016, shall not be subject to the enforcement remedies set forth in the San Benito County Code solely on the basis of an activity prohibited by 11.15.040 (A) or Section 11.15.050; provided, however, that as authorized by California Health and Safety Code Section 11362.83, this limited immunity is available and may be asserted as an affirmative defense only if that medical marijuana cultivation does not violate any of the following:

-- (1) To qualify for the limited immunity set forth in this section, an owner/operator shall register existing marijuana cultivation pursuant to Section 11.15.110, not later than November 30, 2016.
+- (A) A medical marijuana cultivation business site existing as of September 22, 201527, 2016, shall not be subject to the enforcement remedies set forth in the San Benito County Code solely on the basis of: (1) an activity prohibited by 11.15.040, subjections (A) or (B); Section 11.15.050; provided, however, that as authorized by California Health and Safety Code Section 11362.83, this limited immunity is available and may be asserted as an affirmative defense only if that medical marijuana cultivation business does not violate any of the following: - (1) \To qualify for the limited immunity set forth in this section, an owner/operator shall register existing marijuana cultivation pursuant to Section 11.15.100110, not later than November 15, 201530, 2016.
 An application shall be submitted in a form prescribed by the County.
-Completed registration packets shall be received by the County Planning Department/Resource Management Agency not later than November 30, 2016. - (2) A registered medical marijuana cultivation business shall be in full compliance with all applicable state and local laws.
-Specifically, every medical marijuana cultivation business is prohibited that is not collectively or cooperatively cultivating marijuana for medical purposes, consistent with State Law, including but not limited to California Health and Safety Code 11362.7, et. seq. - (3) Every medical marijuana cultivation site is prohibited that does not operate in a manner that ensures the security of the crop and safeguards against diversion for nonmedical purposes. - (4) Every medical marijuana cultivation site is prohibited where marijuana is visible from any public right-of-way. - (5) The cultivation of marijuana outdoors is prohibited if within 1000 feet of residence on a separate parcel unless the area cultivated is fully enclosed by an opaque fence at least six feet in height.
-The fence must be adequately secured by a locked gate to prevent unauthorized entry. - (6) The number of marijuana plants on the premises at any one time shall not exceed the number cultivated on the premises at any one time during the last quarter (from June 27, 2016 through September 27, 2016, as documented in the registration application submitted pursuant to Section 11.15.110. - (7) The marijuana plants must be reasonably proven to have been under cultivation as of September 27, 2016 to be recognized as existing nonconforming cultivation.
+Completed registration packets shall be received by the County Planning Department/Resource Management Agency not later than November 15, 201530, 2016. - (2) \A registered medical marijuana cultivation business shall be in full compliance with all applicable state and local laws.
+Specifically, every medical marijuana cultivation business is prohibited that is not collectively or cooperatively cultivating marijuana for medical purposes, consistent with State Law, including but not limited to California Health and Safety Code 11362.7, et. seq.

+- (3) \Every medical marijuana cultivation businesssite is prohibited that does not operate in a manner that ensures the security of the crop and safeguards against diversion for nonmedical purposes. - (4) \Every medical marijuana cultivation business\site is prohibited where marijuana is visible from any public right-of-way. - (5) \The cultivation of marijuana outdoors is prohibited if within 1000 feet of residence on a separate parcel unless the area cultivated is fully enclosed by an opaque fence at least six feet in height.
+The fence must be adequately secured by a locked gate to prevent unauthorized entry. - (6) The number of marijuana plants on the premises at any one time shall not exceed the number cultivated on the premises at any one time during the last quarter (July 22, 2015 from June 27, 2016 through September 22, 2015),27, 2016, as documented in the registration application submitted pursuant to Section 11.15.100.110. - (6)(7) The marijuana plants must be reasonably proven to have been under cultivation as of September 27, 2016 to be recognized as existing nonconforming cultivation.
 This exemption (of limited immunity) terminates for each cultivation site when existing nonconforming plants are harvested, but in no event shall this exemption apply after December 27, 2016. - (B) The limited immunity provided by this section shall not be available to and shall not be asserted as an affirmative defense to any violation of law except as expressly set forth in this Section.
 Further, nothing contained in this limited immunity is intended to provide or shall be asserted as a defense to a claim for violation of law brought by any State or Federal governmental authority.
-Finally, the limited immunity provided by this section shall be available and may be asserted only so long as each and every provision and clause of subsections (A)(1) through (6) of this section and this ordinance remain valid, effective and operative. - (C) This section shall be effective September 27, 2016 through December 27, 2016.
-This section shall be of no further force and effect after December 27, 2016.
+Finally, the limited immunity provided by this section shall be available and may be asserted only so long as each and every provision and clause of subsections (A)(1) through (6) of this section and Section 11.15.100this ordinance remain valid, effective and operative. - (C) This section shall be effective September 22, 2015 through September 21, 2017.
+December 27, 2016.
+This section shall be of no further force and effect after September 21, 2017 December 27, 2016.

-11.15.110- REGISTRATION OF EXISTING CULTIVATION SITES (EFFECTIVE SEPTEMBER 27, 2016 THROUGH FEBRUARY 1, 2017).
+11.15.100-Registration of Existing Cultivation Sites (effective September 22, 2015 through September 21110-REGISTRATION OF EXISTING CULTIVATION SITES (EFFECTIVE SEPTEMBER 27, 2016 THROUGH FEBRUARY 1, 2017).